AhmedEssamYassin/Problem_Solving/README.md

 ## Contributing

-Pull requests are welcome.
+Pull requests are welcomed.
 For major changes, please open an issue first to discuss what you would like to change.